Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Basel.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Basel.
+Rentalcargroup offers a price comparison of all car rental companies in Basel, Switzerland.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Basel, Switzerland.

 Basel Car Hire Comparison | We offer a price comparison of all car hire suppliers in Basel but you choose your car hire based on price, car hire agency and fleet choice.

 Basel is one of the important cities of Switzerland.

 One of Switzerland's underrated tourist destinations, Basel has a beautiful medieval old town centre, a vibrant Carnival, and several world class art museums built by architects like Renzo Piano, Mario Botta and Herzog & De Meuron.